Ultra creamy and smooth with a fresh tangy mascarpone flavor, that's equally good in savory dishes as in sweet desserts.

 - Add on top of soups, warm salads, or in place of sour cream or crème fraîche in savory recipes.

 Don't throw out the "whey"!
-I'm using the term "whey" here loosely for the remaining strained liquid.
-You can use this in so many other recipes that usually call for milk or buttermilk (think pancakes, tortillas, curries, or creamy pasta sauce, perhaps even bread, etc.)
+I'm using the term "whey" loosely for the remaining strained liquid.
+You can use this in so many other recipes that usually call for milk or buttermilk (think pancakes, tortillas, curries, or creamy pasta sauces, perhaps even bread, etc.)

 To make easy vegan mascarpone cream, stir in 1-2 tablespoons agave or maple syrup or whisk in 2 tablespoons of confectioner's sugar.
 You can also add some vanilla bean paste or real vanilla bean.